 Monitor whole system performance

-Working in concert our monitors can be used to identify the large-scale performance of a system that includes steam traps.
-Individual traps can detect issues such as water hammer but the synchronised collection across multiple traps permits localisation of such problems and the means to determine root causes and sources.
+Working together our monitors can be used to identify the large-scale performance of a system that includes steam traps.
+Individual traps can detect issues such as water hammer, however, the synchronised collection across multiple traps permits localisation of such problems and the means to determine root causes and sources.
 The introduction of whole system monitoring provides engineers with the data they require to fully understand the performance of the systems for which they are responsible.
-Even recently installed systems have many physical parameters that may not have been monitored because of the high cost of traditional sensors and monitoring equipment.
-Legacy installations may never have been instrumented to the extent desired and may at best still be reliant on paper charts and systems that have no ability to log data over time or record it in a way that is useable in other applications.

-Steam trap monitors are available with integrated energy harvesting capabilities to remove the need for connections to power and already support wireless transmission to give you a “truly wireless” capability.
+Steam trap sensors are available with integrated energy harvesting capabilities.
+This therefore removes the need for integration by electrical engineers and already supports wireless transmission to give you a “true wireless” capability.

 Data is collected regularly and transmitted to our cloud platform for storage, analysis and alerting purposes.
-Default reporting intervals are 15 minutes but can be configured up or down as required, to second-by-second reporting if required.
-Intelligent on-board assessment of their power budget enables our devices to automatically adjust their reporting intervals dependent upon requested bounds and the level of activity they see in the equipment that they monitor.
+Default reporting intervals are 15 minutes but can be configured up or down as required, to second-by-second reporting if necessary.